WilhelmWillie/merrychristmas/README.md

 * **4:53 PM** Starting to get a hang of Django.
 Still confused by it but I'll have it down soon.
 * **5:24 PM** Dinner break.
 Made progress on the front-end.
 * **6:42 PM** Progress made.
 Working on form validation and etc.
+* **7:49 PM** Back-end almost done!
+I was planning to add facial recognition to the photo upload portion to be fancy.
+However, due to time restraints, I won't be adding it.
+Maybe later?